 Dr. Rehm advises everyone to receive at least one dose of Tdap, the tetanus and diphtheria vaccine that also protects against whooping cough (pertussis).
 Adults 19 years of age and older should receive Tdap or Td (tetanus and diphtheria vaccine without the pertussis component) every 10 years.

 Another reason for adults to stay up to date with Tdap immunization is to protect infants they may come into contact with against whooping cough.
-Pregnant women are also advised to get Tdap with each pregnancy.
+Pregnant people are also advised to get Tdap with each pregnancy.

 If you’re working in the garden, be sure to wear gloves to protect your hands from scrapes and to prevent possible infections via already present breaks in the skin.